kanishkadz/myportfolio/README.md

 # 🌐 Personal Portfolio
-This is a **Personal Portfolio Website** built using **React**, designed to showcase my skills, projects, and experiences in an interactive and visually appealing way.
+This is a **Personal Portfolio Website** built using **HTML, CSS, and JavaScript**, designed to showcase my skills, projects, and experiences in an interactive and visually appealing way.
 The portfolio serves as a digital resume, highlighting my work and providing an easy way for potential clients or employers to reach out.

 ---